ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 ![](/wiki/shared/news/2024-07-28-the-perennial-concludes/doomsday.png)

-[Doomsday](https://osu.ppy.sh/users/18983) is a former rank #1 player, tournament player, OWC commentator, livestreamer, and now a [Featured Artist](https://osu.ppy.sh/beatmaps/artists/425).
+::Doomsday::{ user-id=18983 } is a former rank #1 player, tournament player, OWC commentator, livestreamer, and now a [Featured Artist](https://osu.ppy.sh/beatmaps/artists/425).
 He produced an original track for the Perennial titled *TGGT* and was announced as a Featured Artist along with its [release](https://www.youtube.com/watch?v=a43TgyR0384), which is the first time that has happened for a community tournament.

 ---